ropensci-archive/roweb2/content/blog/2018-01-12-rprofile-karthik-ram.md

 KO: Marathons, or shorter distance?

 KR: I do half-marathons, I get tired of training for marathons.
 But I love trail running.
-And I live in the beautiful Berkeley Hills so I can walk out of my house and be on a trails.
+And I live in the beautiful Berkeley Hills so I can walk out of my house and be on a trail.
 I can see the entire Bay for much of my run.

 KO: How long has the rOpenSci project been going?
 How did it get started?

 KR: We're six years old this fall. rOpenSci started in summer 2011 when I was still a postdoc.
-I have just spent several months of 14 hour days running experiments on mites and finally had a break to process data.
+I had just spent several months of 14 hour days running experiments on mites and finally had a break to process data.
 I was using this time to package some scripts I had written to streamline my work.
 This was around the time that Scott [Chamberlain], Carl [Boettiger] and I were talking about scientific APIs on Twitter.
 Before long we decided to combine forces, named the project and here we are.

 KO: How much of your time is spent devoted to rOpenSci vs. your day job?